andytudhope/Recollections/README.md

 **I'm a DApp developer.
 I'm going to stake my SNT, then buy back all the tokens I can and vote positively with them, for which I get the SNT used to vote as the developer anyway?**

 Yip, that's true.
 So, we need to ask, what is the maximum cost to a developer?
-In this set up it's the curve factor, 0.52.
+In this set up it's ( 1 / `curve_factor` ), roughly 0.52 atm.
 That is, for 52% of what it would actually have cost in SNT, I can get to the top of the registry and ensure no-one can vote against me.
 Read on...
 This is why there is no incentive to upvote (other than to protect or donate).
 Positive votes don't influence your "effective" stake, only negative votes count.

 **Re-iterate:** upvoting is only a social signal for the UI, there is no contractual benefit.
 The only reason to upvote, other than protect/donate, is to increase how expensive it is (by decreasing % negative) to downvote your DApp by buying up tokens.
 You could call the contract yourself manually with the right data, upvote yourself massively and have the SNT come right back to you (one reason why only, say, 52% is available).
 a) that's not actually optimal (because of the UI catch) and b) it's only about social signalling, so it's possible to prove that behaviour on the chain, and Status can block from the UI only 2 things: DApps that manipulate voting, or mailicious code.
-Hence you run the risk of spending 52% of the SNT required to top the registry and STILL being blocked in the UI.
+Hence you run the risk of spending 52% of the SNT required to top the DApp store and STILL being blocked in the UI.
-Note "the SNT required to top the registry" above.
-This is the surest signal that the cryptoeconomic security of DApps on top of the registry is a purely a function of the total SNT staked
+Note "the SNT required to top the dapp store" above.
+This is the surest signal that the cryptoeconomic security of DApps on top of the DApp store is a purely a function of the total SNT staked

-This is one way of casting the game being played: How much SNT is worth risking against the chance that the UI can divert from contractual reality under specific, well-defined conditions versus how much SNT do we need to return to make sure developers get back enough in order to make it worth their while to stake SNT in the first place?
+This is one way of casting the game being played: How much SNT is worth risking against the chance that the UI can divert from contractual reality under specific, well-defined conditions versus how much SNT do we need to return to make sure developers get back enough in order to make it worth their while to stake SNT in the first place, which also effects how secure the DApp store is as a whole.?

 **Is there any contractual rule about voting for yourself?**